Tooth Extractions 101: Everything You Should Know

 It is not every day that dentists in Baltimore prescribe tooth extractions for patients.
 Several situations require this treatment, but not all of them.
-Among the many dental reasons that call for tooth extraction include the following:
+Among the many dental reasons that call for tooth extraction near me include the following:

 - Tooth decay – extreme tooth decays result is badly damaged teeth.
 The effects of such a tooth are many, including, bad breathe, swelling, severe toothache, headache, to mention a few.
 When you allow a cavity to advance into extreme tooth decay, very little can be done to save your natural tooth.
 In most cases, a dentist in Baltimore MD will observe the state of your teeth to decide which dental treatment works best for you in some cases, your dentist may recommend a root canal therapy.
 However, extreme cases of tooth decay can only be treated through removal.
 It is the main reason why most patients have their teeth removed.